guidesmiths/httq/README.md

 These are typically usd when generating the routing key and message published to your AMQP broker.

 #### requestToRoutingKey
 Generates a routing key from the request by passing the templateVars through a hogan template.
-The routing key is stored in ctx.message.routingKey
+The routing key is stored in req.httq.message.routingKey
 ```json
 {
     "requestToRoutingKey": {